 Buy a Beginner-Friendly Longboard

 First of all, you need to buy the best longboard for beginners.
 A suitable and supportive deck and other accessories minimize your learning effort.
 Also, it keeps you safe from mishaps and injuries as longboards allow you to stand on a deck with good length and width.

 Once you have a beginner-friendly longboard under your feet, now is the time to learn and implement some basic techniques to learn how to longboard.
-We will be shedding light on some of the most beneficial beginner tips with you that will be easy to understand and for practicing purposes.
+We have enlisted some of the most beneficial beginner tips for you after a deep research.
+These tricks will are super easy to understand and for practicing purposes.
 Let’s skate into the main topic of this debate.

-Senior skateboarders and longboarders approve multiple tricks and tips.
+Senior skateboard and longboard riders in our community have approved multiple longboarding tricks and tips for the beginners.
 Here we will be only defining those methods that we found easy and helpful for the newcomers in the longboarding world.
 So, go through each point and analyze which one will be easier for you to perform.